A hollow plastic sphere is held below the surface of a freshwater... | Channels for Pearson+

 A hollow plastic sphere is held below the surface of a freshwater lake by a cord anchored to the bottom of the lake.
-The sphere has a volume of 0.650 m^3 and the tension in the cord is 1120 N. (c) The cord breaks and the sphere rises to the surface.
-When the sphere comes to rest, what fraction of its volume will be submerged?
+The sphere has a volume of 0.650 m^3 and the tension in the cord is 1120 N. (a) Calculate the buoyant force exerted by the water on the sphere. (b) (b) What is the mass of the sphere?

 Verified Solution